 - About Us

-Don’t be surprised when you see Emily St. Clair making waves in the renewable energy industry.
-At the rate she’s going, it will probably be soon too.
+Don’t be surprised when you see Emily Greene making waves in the renewable energy industry.

-St. Clair’s journey started when a counselor recommended she observe a class in Delaware Technical College‘s renewable energy program.
+Emily’s journey started when a community college counselor recommended she observe a class in Delaware Technical College‘s renewable energy program.
 At the time, she was 22 weeks pregnant.

-St. Clair ended up registering for the program the next day, and she has never looked back.
-During her time in college, she completed three internships, was offered a full-time job, had her baby, and obtained two degrees – the first in renewable energy with a concentration in solar and the second in energy management.
+Emily ended up registering for the program the next day, and she has never looked back.
+During her time in college, she completed three internships, was offered a full-time job, had her baby, and obtained two degrees – the first in renewable energy with a concentration in solar, and the second in energy management.

 “Delaware is a small enough state where I truly believe that one person can make a difference.
-That’s why I wanted to work for the state, so I can drive the policy and the regulations that shape energy,” says St. Clair.
-“The policy in Delaware happens right here where I sit.
-That’s why I came here — to be a part of that.”
+That’s why I wanted to work for the state, so I can drive the policy and the regulations that shape energy,” says Emily.

 “There aren’t any glass ceilings in Emily’s life,.” shared Dr. Jennifer Clemons, Department Chair of Energy Technologies at Delaware Technical College.